FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 It is the probability (according to the expert) that the measured Trial Loss Ratio will be higher than the Goal Loss Ratio.

-{::comment}

-    TODO-P2: Do we need to say small EP means low load?

-    TODO-P3: Mention how ER relates to EP here?

-    TODO-P2: Tie to Relevant Lower Bound and Conditional Throughput somewhere.

-{:/comment}

 ### Trial Duration Dependence

 When comparing Exceed Probability values for the same Trial Load value